dikaeinstein/batch/README.md

 # Batch

-A tiny package to handle batch operation.
+A tiny package to handle batching operations.